My name is Mohamed Adel Fakhro (Mo Fakhro).

 Upon graduating from Stanford, I set out to achieve my career objectives.
 I wanted to grow by predicting macroeconomic trends.
 Chief amongst these trends at the turn of the new century was globalization.
 I also wanted to somehow connect the dots between my Stanford education and my family’s trading history in Bahrain.
 At the time, in 2000, my family’s businesses were set around operations in Bahrain.
 While my great-grandfather had trading operations in parts of the Middle East and India around the early part to the middle of the last century, those businesses had been scaled back during my grandfather’s generation, and replaced by a very concentrated presence in Bahrain.
 The nationalistic feelings during the post-World War 2 period made it quite difficult to operate a company outside of one’s native country.
 My father and his brothers had thus built up the group during the oil boom years to be a highly respected Bahrain business, that was involved in various business sectors, but only within Bahrain.
 With the opening up of the laws that allowed us to do business around the Gulf, and indeed the world, I made it my focus, to try to break through to other markets with businesses of my own and businesses of my family.

-One of my first endeavors was to set up a software company of my own in Boston, Massachusettes.
-I also began to work in parallel to develop the family’s car rental business, first in Dubai, then in Qatar, Abu Dhabi, and Fujairah.
+I moved back to Bahrain some months after that but continued to manage the business from Bahrain.
+I began to work in parallel with our electronics trading division in Bahrain and to develop the family’s car rental business, first in Dubai, then in Qatar, Abu Dhabi, and Fujairah.
 In parallel, I began the process to develop our ship supply business in the UAE, and to develop a restaurant business in Saudi and Kuwait.
-Among my other initiatives were to set up software businesses of my own in India and Silicon Valley, and a venture capital investing business in India, the Middle East, and the United States.
+I also made my first private equity purchase by investing in a majority share of a company that produced and distributed Arabic music in the GCC, and we had a few big hits.
+I also set up an online grocery company, and an online jobs portal soon after moving back.
+Among my other initiatives were to set up software businesses in India and Silicon Valley, and a venture capital investing business in India, the Middle East, and the United States.
+During my initial years back I used to also write regularly on economics matters in the local and regional press.
 I also took the initiative to expand our trading relationships in Bahrain with emerging Chinese companies, as Chinese companies became more significant.

 I have also contributed to some of the group’s existing businesses, including the car rental and restaurant businesses in Bahrain, and to some of my parents’ personal businesses, properties, and investments.
 Other businesses I have set up include schools, gyms, e-commerce apps, and SaaS products.